siraat-ai-academy/feelings-unwritten/jamalu-and-ai-en.md

 **But in meaning.**

 — **Jamalu**
-— _From the whisper behind the work_
+— The whisper behind the work_